anntzer/mplcursors/doc/source/index.rst

 -------------

-Instead of providing a host of keyword arguments in `Cursor`’s constructor, :mod:`mplcursors` represents selections as `Selection` objects (essentially, namedtuples) and lets you hook into their addition and removal.
+Instead of providing a host of keyword arguments in `Cursor`’s constructor, :mod:`mplcursors` represents selections as `Selection` objects and lets you hook into their addition and removal.

 Specifically, a `Selection` has the following fields:

 - :attr:`.artist`: the selected artist,

-- :attr:`.target`: the point picked within the artist; if a point is picked on a :class:`~matplotlib.lines.Line2D`, the index of the point is available as the :attr:`target.index` sub-attribute (for more details, see `selection-indices`).
+- :attr:`.target`: the ``(x, y)`` coordinates of the point picked within the artist.

+- :attr:`.index`: an index of the selected point, within the artist data, as detailed below.

 - :attr:`.dist`: the distance from the point clicked to the :attr:`.target` (mostly used to decide which artist to select).

 - :attr:`.annotation`: a Matplotlib :class:`~matplotlib.text.Annotation`
   object.

 - :attr:`.extras`: an additional list of artists, that will be removed whenever the main :attr:`.annotation` is deselected.

-For certain classes of artists, additional information about the picked point is available in the :attr:`target.index` sub-attribute:
+The exact meaning of :attr:`.index` depends on the selected artist:

-- For :class:`~matplotlib.lines.Line2D`\s, it contains the index of the selected point (see `selection-indices` for more details, especially regarding step plots).
+- For :class:`~matplotlib.lines.Line2D`\s, the integer part of :attr:`.index`
+  is the index of segment where the selection is, and its fractional part indicates where the selection is within that segment.

+  For step plots (i.e., created by `plt.step <matplotlib.pyplot.step>` or
+  `plt.plot <matplotlib.pyplot.plot>`\ ``(..., drawstyle="steps-...")``, we
+  return a special :class:`Index` object, with attributes :attr:`int` (the segment index), :attr:`x` (how far the point has advanced in the ``x`` direction) and :attr:`y` (how far the point has advanced in the ``y`` direction).
+See `/examples/step` for an example.

+  On polar plots, lines can be either drawn with a "straight" connection between two points (in screen space), or "curved" (i.e., using linear interpolation in data space).
+In the first case, the fractional part of the index is defined as for cartesian plots.
+In the second case, the index in computed first on the interpolated path, then divided by the interpolation factor (i.e., pretending that each interpolated segment advances the same index by the same amount).

-- For :class:`~matplotlib.image.AxesImage`\s, it contains the ``(y, x)`` indices of the selected point (such that ``data[y, x]`` in that order is the value at that point; note that this means that the indices are not in the same order as the target coordinates!).
+- For :class:`~matplotlib.image.AxesImage`\s, :attr:`.index` are the ``(y, x)``
+  indices of the selected point, such that ``data[y, x]`` is the value at that point (note that the indices are thus in reverse order compared to the ``(x, y)`` target coordinates!).

-- For :class:`~matplotlib.container.Container`\s, it contains the index of the selected sub-artist.
+- For :class:`~matplotlib.container.Container`\s, :attr:`.index` is the index
+  of the selected sub-artist.

 - For :class:`~matplotlib.collections.LineCollection`\s and
-  :class:`~matplotlib.collections.PathCollection`\s, it contains a pair: the index of the selected line, and the index within the line, as defined above.
+  :class:`~matplotlib.collections.PathCollection`\s, :attr:`.index` is a pair:
+  the index of the selected line, and the index within the line, as defined above.

+(Note that although `Selection` is implemented as a namedtuple, only the field names should be considered stable API.
+The number and order of fields is subject to change with no notice.)

 Thus, in order to customize, e.g., the annotation text, one can call::